-- The actual cumulative expenditures incurred in the past segments, as reported in previous FRs - The anticipated changes in the GANTT and/or budgets of any of the CMs within the next 2 years, as reported in this year's AP (see Section 9.4.1, above).
+The actual cumulative expenditures incurred in the past segments, as reported in previous FRs

+• The anticipated changes in the GANTT and/or budgets of any of the CMs within the next 2 years, as reported in this year's AP (see Section 9.4.1, above).

-The updated GANTT and Budgets should be submitted to the EC for review and approval (by uploading to the EC upload system) at the same time that the AP is submitted (within 7 weeks from the end date of the 2nd, 4th, 6th 8th and 10th semi-annual reporting periods).
+The updated GANTT and Budgets should be submitted to the EC for review and approval (by uploading to the EC upload system) at the same time that the AP is submitted (within 7 weeks from the end date of the 2nd, 4th, 6th 8th and 10th semi-annual reporting periods; For topic area #3 - within 7 weeks from the end date of the 2nd, 4th and 6th semi-annual reporting periods.)

-The Cumulative Budgets that should be updated and submitted for approval each year should be prepared by updating the same Excel Budget Files (#3 and #4) that were used to prepare and submit the Approved Program Budgets (APBs) that were appended as Annex A of the ECFA.
+The Cumulative Budgets that are updated and submitted for approval each year should be prepared by updating the same Excel Budget Files (#3 and #4) that were used to prepare and submit the Approved Program Budgets (APBs) that were appended as Annex A of the ECFA.
 In case they have to be re-created, they can be downloaded from the EC website: https://us-isr-energycenter.org/guidelines-forms/.
 They are: